metacpan/metacpan-cpan-extracted/distros/A/App-week/README.md

 # JAPANESE ERA

-By default, year is shown on current month and every January.
+By default, chronological year is shown on current month and every January.
 When used in Japanese locale environment, right side year is displayed in Japanese era (wareki: 和暦) format.

 # COLORMAP